 Surgery for Urinary Incontinence

 There are 3 ways of performing a hysterectomy (surgical removal of the womb).
-They are laparoscopically (key hole), abdominal (through incision in your tummy) or vaginally.
-Hysterectomy is a major gynaecological procedure.
-There are a number of indication for a hysterectomy.
+They are minimal access (key hole Laparoscopy or Robotic), abdominal (through incision in your tummy) or vaginally.
+Hysterectomy is a major gynaecological procedure There are a number of indication for a hysterectomy.
 Some indication for hysterectomy are abnormal uterine bleeding, womb prolapse, abnormal cells in the womb or neck of the womb, fibroid, cancer and cancer prevention.
 The surgical route will depend on the reason of the hysterectomy and other factors such as the size and mobility of the womb and previous surgeries.